rajendra627/k8s-bootcamp/README.md

 - [Deployments](./deployments/README.md) - Deployments enable you to perform rolling upgrades, rollback, and scale up/scale down your services.
 - [Storage](./storage/README.md) - Volumes, Persistent Volumes, Persistence Volume Claims, Storage Classes.
 - [ConfigMaps](./configmaps/README.md) - ConfigMaps enable you to define configuration that is accessible as environment variables, files in a volume or command line arguments.
-- [Daemonsets](./daemonsets/README.md) - Running pods that need to run on all or some nodes continuously e.g. for log aggregation.
+- [Ingress](./ingress/README.md) - Customizing the routing your published services.
-- [Jobs](./jobs/README.md) - Deploying jobs on K8S.
+    - Deploying the nginx ingress controller
+    - Configuring routing to different version of your services
 - [Introduction to Helm](./helm/README.md) - Package manager for K8S deployments.
     - What is it and why you need it
     - Deploying the Todo list application using Helm